The Maximum Number of Pentagons in a Planar Graph: Acknowledgements

 \section{Acknowledgements}

-The research of the first and the second authors is supported by the National Research, Development and Innovation Office -- NKFIH, grant K 116769 and SNN 117879.
-The research of the third author is partially supported by Shota Rustaveli National Science Foundation of Georgia SRNSFG, grant number DI-18-118.
-The research of the fourth author is supported by IBS-R029-C1.
+We thank the referees for their many useful comments, which improved the presentation of the manuscript.
+The research of the first, third and fifth authors is partially supported by the National Research, Development and Innovation Office -- NKFIH, grant K116769, K132696 and SNN117879.
+The research of the third author was supported by the Institute for Basic Science (IBS-R029-C4).
+The research of the fourth author is supported by the Institute for Basic Science (IBS-R029-C1).

+An $n$-vertex planar graph $G$ has $3n-6$ edges if and only if in any planar embedding every face of $G$ is a triangle, and so an $n$-vertex planar graph with $3n-6$ edges is called a triangulation.
+A planar graph $G$ is called maximal if it is not possible to add an extra edge to $G$ and preserve the planarity.
+Moreover, if an $n$-vertex graph has less than $3n-6$ edges, then it is always possible to add another edge while keeping the graph planar.
+Hence the maximal planar graphs are precisely the triangulations.

+Recall that by Kuratowski's Theorem~\cite{kur} a graph $G$ is planar if and only if $G$ does not contain a $K_5$ or $K_{3,3}$ subdivision.

+Recall that for a given graph $G$, if $e = \{v,u\}$ is an edge of $G$, then the \textit{contraction} of the edge $e$ in $G$ is the graph obtained from $G$ by replacing the two vertices $\{v,u\}$ with a new vertex $w$ and replacing the edges of the form $\{v,x\}$ and $\{y,u\}$ with the edges $\{w,x\}$ and $\{y,w\}$ taking the new edges without multiplicity.
+It is known that contracting an edge from a planar graph would result in a planar graph.

+We will give three lemmas which will be used later in the proof of Theorem~\ref{c5}.

+\begin{lemma} Let $G$ be a planar graph and $\{u,v\}$ be an edge, then $G[N(u)\cap N(v)]$ is a path forest.
+Moreover, the graph induced by $\{u,v\} \cup \left(N(u) \cap N(v)\right)$ is a triangulation if and only if $G[N(u) \cap N(v)]$ is a path. \end{lemma} \begin{proof} First, we show that $G'=G[N(u)\cap N(v)]$ is acyclic.
+Suppose by contradiction, there is a cycle $C$ in the common neighborhood $N(u)\cap N(v)$, then we have a $K_5$-minor.
+Indeed, if we contract this cycle to a triangle, then this triangle together with $v$ and $u$ forms a $K_5$, contradicting planarity.
+Hence $G'$ is acyclic.